Equal opportunities in chemistry

 Dr. Bianca Schmid, Thermo Fisher Scientific

-Dr. Matthias Urmann, former Sanofi, Eschborn
+Dr. Matthias Urmann, formerly Sanofi, Eschborn

 Charlotte Gerischer, Berlin